mikanikos/Tweets-Sentiment-Classification/README.md

 ## Acknowledgments

-The entire project used some utlities functions provided during the coursethat can be found on https://github.com/epfml/ML_course
+The entire project used some utlities functions provided during the course that can be found on https://github.com/epfml/ML_course